Click here to edit using the old editor

 Explore perspectives of biological, psychological, social, cultural, spiritual and behavioural determinants of health and promote person centred wellbeing across the lifespan.

-Gain knowledge and understanding of the fundamental principles that inform Adult Nursing Practice.
+Gain knowledge and understanding of the fundamental principles that inform nursing practice.

 Year two